EnterpriseDB/tpa/docs/configure-cluster.md

         10.33.125.144/28:
           az: eu-central-1b

-In this we can see that 9 subnets have been set up - these are to allow one BDR master instance, two physical replicas, and a corresponding Barman instance in each of the local clusters on two regions, plus a control node.
+In this we can see that 9 subnets have been set up--these are to allow one BDR master instance, two physical replicas, and a corresponding Barman instance in each of the local clusters on two regions, plus a control node.